Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Chernihiv Oblast

-On 19 August 2023 at about 11:30 Saturday morning seven civilians were killed, dozens hospitalized, and over a 150 injured after Russian Armed Forces launched a 9М727 Iskander cruise missile and hit the Taras Shevchenko Music and Drama Theater at Krasna Square, the city center.
+On 19 August 2023 at about 11:30 Saturday morning, seven civilians were killed, dozens hospitalized, and over 150 injured after Russian Armed Forces launched a 9М727 Iskander cruise missile and hit the Taras Shevchenko Music and Drama Theater at Krasna Square, the city center.
 The detonator of the warhead of the missile was configured for air detonation, so all the dead and the vast majority of the injured were from outside the drama theater.
 According to the acting mayor of the city, the military exhibition held in the building was the likely target.
 Early reporting indicated five people killed and 42 injured, including 11 children presumably among the injured.
-The estimates went up to 90 injured, including 25 hospitalized, and six dead after a six-year-old child died in the hospital, and then seven dead after another women's body was found.
+The estimates went up to 90 injured, including 25 hospitalized, and six dead after a six-year-old child died in the hospital and then seven dead after another woman's body was found.

+On 26 December 2025, senators from the US Democratic and Republican parties condemned Russian attacks on Ukrainian civilians gathering to celebrate Christmas, with a Russian drone strike on a multi-story building killing an 80-year-old woman and injuring 10 people, including three children.

+On 2 March 2026, an 88-year-old woman was reported to have been killed by Russian drones in Snovsk.
+On 12 March, the city council of Mena said that a Russian attack damaging two residential buildings resulted in the death of a 15-year-old girl and her parents being injured.

+On 17 July 2026, governor Chaus said that Russian drone attacks injured five civilians in the region.
+Ten days later, the local administration said that a Russian drone had struck an ATB supermarket, killing two people including a child, while injuring 20 people.

+On 26 August 2026, the Bazhaiemo Zdorovia pharmacy chain said that one of its pharmacy assistants and her four-year-old daughter had been killed in a Russian attack on Chernihiv during the morning.

 Dnipropetrovsk Oblast

 On 7 April 2022, there were three strikes on the oblast during the day.
 Russian forces struck Synelnykove and Kryvyi Rih raions.
 About four people died and seven were injured.
 Two civilians also went missing.